 She doesn't let up on Illyria.
 "Wesley's dead, too?"

 "Wesley died first."

 Eve looks away.
 Did Lindsey die, too?
 Did he die first or last or in the middle?
 Did he think of her at all?
 Did he care about her at all?
 "Lindsey...?"

 "I told you.
 I do not know his fate."
 Illyria reaches for her coffee.

 "Did he love me?"
 Eve says out loud, then closes her eyes.
 That should not have been voiced.

 "He loved some part of you.
 Something he saw in you that drew him to you.
 But it may not have had anything to do with the real you."
-Illyria is squeezing the styrofoam cup, and Eve does not think she realizes it.
+Illyria is squeezing the styrofoam cup, and Eve doesn't think she realizes it.
 Coffee spills out, trailing over her hand.
 It's probably not very hot after sitting for so long.
-Illyria acts as if she does not feel it.
+Illyria acts as if she doesn't feel it.

-And she is probably right about Lindsey and love.
-He probably did not love the real Eve.
+And she's probably right about Lindsey and love.
+He probably didn't love the real Eve.